-Where there is concern that abuse or neglect has occurred at an organisational level, then a referral should be made to Adult Safeguarding.
+Where there is concern that abuse or neglect has occurred at an organisational level, then a referral should be made to Adult Safeguarding for each individual where there are safeguarding concerns.

-Stage 2: Adult Safeguarding information gathering
+Stage 2: Adult safeguarding information gathering

 Adult Safeguarding will consider any concern raised, evaluate all current evidence, activity and scrutiny and ensure no other investigations are ongoing.
 Adult Safeguarding will complete a risk assessment.